 The Metrics account trial will be available for 2 weeks.
 Afterward, you’ll need to purchase a Metrics plan to continue using your Service Performance Monitoring dashboard.

 If you have an active Metrics plan, the Service Performance Monitoring dashboard will try to allocate data from your existing plan.
-It requires a minimum of 1,000 available UTS in your Metrics plan to run and will try and allocate up to 5,000 UTS.
+To run, you need between 1,000-5,000 UTS in your Metric plan that are not assigned to any account.

 Once setup is complete, you can change and re-adjust your data allocation by navigating to the Manage accounts page.